MORE THAN THIS

 So, here’s the list:

-Cyphers http://www.cyphers.ie/ An esteemed print journal, edited by Eiléan Ní Chuilleanáin, Macdara Woods – and Leland Bardwell.
-A veteran, but a feisty one!
+Cyphers http://www.cyphers.ie/ An esteemed print journal, founded by Eiléan Ní Chuilleanáin, Macdara Woods and the late Leland Bardwell.
 One to aim for.
-And yes!
-I have a poem in the next issue.
+Glad to have work in this.
 They pay.

 FourXFour http://www.poetryni.com/fourxfour.html A quarterly online journal of new poetry from Northern Ireland, committed to highlighting the up-and-comings.
 Edited by Colin Dardis.

 Gorse http://gorse.ie/ Haven’t sent work to this one yet, but looks interesting.
 Essays, interviews, fiction, poetry.
 Curated by Christodoulos Makris.